nim-lang/Nim/doc/manual.rst

 during semantic analysis is called a `static error`:idx:.
 Errors described in this manual are static errors when not otherwise specified.

-An error detected during code execution (whether at compile time or at runtime) is a `checked execution error`:idx:.
+A `checked runtime error`:idx: is an error that the implementation detects and reports at runtime.
 The method for reporting such errors is via *raising exceptions* or *dying with a fatal error*.
-However, the implementation provides a means to disable these `execution-time checks`:idx:.
+However, the implementation provides a means to disable these `runtime checks`:idx:.
 See the section pragmas_ for details.

-Whether a checked execution error results in an exception or in a fatal error is implementation specific.
-Thus the following program is invalid; even though the code purports to catch the `IndexError` from an out-of-bounds array access, the compiler may instead choose to allow execution to die with a fatal error.
+Whether a checked runtime error results in an exception or in a fatal error is implementation specific.
+Thus the following program is invalid; even though the code purports to catch the `IndexError` from an out-of-bounds array access, the compiler may instead choose to allow the program to die with a fatal error.

 .. code-block:: nim
   var a: array[0..1, char]